-- Parents will receive an invitation to join the meeting via your registered email.
+- Parents will receive an invitation to join the meetings via your registered email.
 Where parental responsibility is shared across more than one home, we will email both parents the link.
-Please check your junk folders if you haven't received it by Friday lunchtime. - The teacher will admit your child to the meeting.
+If it's not in your Inbox, please check your junk folders. - The teacher will admit your child to the meeting.
 It would be helpful if their display name is easily identifiable.
 If we are unsure who is trying to access the meeting, we may have to decline access. - Please be ready to join the meeting at least 5 minutes prior to the start time.
-The meeting will start promptly at the allocated time. - Pupils must have their microphone on mute unless otherwise directed by the class teacher.
-We also request that the camera is switched on. - Parents of younger pupils will need to support their child.
+The meeting will start promptly at the allocated time.

+- Pupils must have their microphone on mute unless otherwise directed by the class teacher.
+We also request that the camera is switched on. - Children using mobile devices to access the session should remain in one place and not move around. - Parents of younger pupils will need to support their child.
 Teachers will not answer parental queries.
 If parents have any questions, they should use the class email account to communicate with the class teacher. - Technical difficulties can occur both in the home and school environment.
 Please understand that if technical issues occur, the meeting will not be rescheduled.
 In these circumstances, pupils should refer back to the Remote Curriculum page for the weekly message and timetable of lessons.